-Major Use Permit

-Indicate how you intend to illuminate your parking areas and adjacent walkways: FUL CUT-OFF SHIELDED POLE/BLDG.
-HEATS.
-Do you intend to place video arcade games in your facility?
-If so, how many?
-What will be the number of employees?
-20-30 (GEE PROJECT DESCRIPTION) Which company or individual are you planning on using for your "Responsible Beverage Service Training Program"?
-TRANING TO BE IMPLEMENTED BY ORCEM CALIFORNIA The following optional questions pertain to issues which the City of Vallejo has no regulatory authority over.
+Major Use Permit Indicate how you intend to illuminate your parking areas and adjacent walkways: What will be the number of employees?
+20-30 GEE PROJECT DESCRIPTION Which company or individual are you planning on using for your "Responsible Beverage Service Training Program"?
+TRAINING TO BE IMPLEMENTED BY ORCEM CAUTOUIA The following optional questions pertain to issues which the City of Vallejo has no regulatory authority over.
 The questions are included as a matter of public information.
 Which of the following types of alcoholic beverages do you intend to sell?
-Check all that apply Individual containers of bee, less than 40 oz 40 oz beers 6-12 packs of beer, ale or wine coolers Cases of beer or wine Malt liquor, 12 oz or greater Kegs of beer Individual containers of wine cooler Low-price wines,750 ml or larger Wines, 750 ml or larger Premium wines, 750 ml or larger 6-12 packs of wine coolers Individual containers of fortified wines, less than 500 ml Fortified wines, any size Distilled spirits, smaller than pint-size Distilled spirits, pint-size or larger Other (specify) Will any of the beverages you plan to sell be sole chilled?
-Will the majority of your beverages be sold at discount prices?
+Check all that apply Individual containers of bee, less than 40 oz 40 oz beers 6-12 packs of beer, ale or wine coolers Cases of beer or wine Malt liquor, 12 oz or greater Kegs of beer Individual containers of wine cooler Low-price wines, 750 ml or larger Wines, 750 ml or larger Premium wines, 750 ml or larger Premium wines, 750 ml or larger Individual containers of fortified wines, less than 500 ml Fortified wines, any size Distilled spirits, smaller than pint-size Distilled spirits, pint-size or larger Other (specify) Will any of the beverages you plan to sell be sole chilled? ☐ Yes ☐ No Will the majority of your beverages be sold at discount prices?
 Yes No What number/types of in-store promotional advertising supplied by alcohol distributors will you be using?